thegooddocsproject/governance/ProjectSteeringCommittee.md

 For most decisions, a motion is raised within one of TheGoodDocsProject open forums (slack, email list, etc) and those present vote and decide.
 Should a decision:

 -   Be strategic or impact many within TheGoodDocsProject,
--   Or if there be contention in deciding, and after discussion at least one member is still strongly against the motion, by continuing to vote -1,
+-   Or if there is contention in deciding, and after discussion at least one member is still strongly against the motion, by continuing to vote -1,

 Then the motion should be referred to the PSC.